Egg Donation

 Issues with Hormone Injections May Occur

-You’ll receive a hormone injection that greatly reduces the potential for OHSS but does not eliminate it entirely.
-During your initial visit, your providers will talk to you about OHSS and other potential complications.
+You’ll receive a hormone injection that reduces the potential for OHSS.
+Your providers will discuss OHSS and other potential complications during your first visit.

 Getting Pregnant After Egg Donation